rosscdh/hellosign/README.md

 Basic Api Objects for accessing the HelloSign.com Api

-Makes use of the excellent requests and nosetests and mocktests libs
+Makes use of the excellent requests and nosetests and mocktests libs as well as querystring-parser for encoding the requests in the required HelloSign format

 Installation